-Affecting nearly 500 million people around the globe, pneumonia is a serious and deadly condition, so it is vital to understand the symptoms and be aware of remedies and treatment options, such as the use of sesame seeds, cayenne pepper, fenugreek tea, ginger, vegetable juice, turmeric, lemon juice and steam inhalation, among others.
+Affecting nearly 500 million people around the globe, pneumonia is a serious and deadly condition, so it is vital to understand the remedies and treatment options, such as the use of sesame seeds, cayenne pepper, fenugreek tea, ginger, vegetable juice, turmeric, lemon juice and steam inhalation, among others.

-Some of the common symptoms of pneumonia include painful stabbing sensations during deep breathing, heavy cough (may produce sputum or blood, or it can be dry), fever, chills, shortness of breath, headache, loss of appetite, confusion and excessive sweating.
-The condition is typically identified through a chest X-ray or a sputum test, and if you are experiencing one or more of these pneumonia symptoms, it is of the utmost importance to see a medical professional as soon as possible, given how dangerous and potentially infectious this inflammatory condition is.
+Usually, a chest X-ray or a sputum test is used to determine the disease if you are experiencing one or more pneumonia symptoms, and it is very important to see a medical professional immediately as this condition is highly dangerous.
 That being said, there are a number of natural treatments and remedies, as well as lifestyle changes, that have shown success in the treatment and prevention of pneumonia.